egor-sorokin/reactjs-es6-examples/README.md

 Then open the file *webpack.config.js* and change line 9 (port: 3333)

 ## Tasks and themes
-Here I covered some themes and did some tasks related with ReactJS and ECMAScript6.
+Here I covered some themes and did some tasks related to ReactJS and ECMAScript6.
 Key words:
  - ECMAScript6 syntax
  - Routing